 Representative Deputy Lieutenant for the London Borough of Harrow

-Simon was awarded a Testimonial on Parchment from the Royal Humane Society in January 1999 for saving the life of a man who was trying to throw himself from a bridge.
-He was commended for bravery in disarming a man with a knife in December 1998 and again for leadership and managerial ability in January 2002 and for leadership in 2004.
-In 2011 he was commended for his actions during the riots of that summer.
-In 2016 he was awarded a Royal Humane Society Resuscitation Certificate for saving the life of an elderly woman.
+Simon was awarded a Testimonial on Parchment by The Royal Humane Society in 1999 for saving the life of a man who was trying to throw himself from a bridge.
+He has been Commended by the Commissioner of The Metropolis in 1998 for disarming a man with a knife, and for leadership in 2002 and 2004.
+In 2011 he was commended for his actions and leadership in the riots of that year.
+In 2016 he was awarded a Resuscitation Certificate by the Royal Humane Society for saving the life of a woman on a train.

 Further information about the London Borough of Harrow can be found on http://www.harrow.gov.uk

 Representative Deputy Lieutenant, Simon Ovens, with the Mayor and three former mayors.

 Simon Ovens – Representative Deputy Lieutenant for the London Borough of Harrow – attended the Proclamation Reading

 Meeting new chair of The Harrow Interfaith Council Harrow